Alternating minimization algorithm with initialization analysis for r-local and k-sparse unlabeled sensing: Related Work

 \subsection{Applications of unlabeled sensing}

-The linked linear regression problem \cite{murray2016probabilistic, lahiri2005regression,han2019statistical}, or linear regression under blocking, is to fit a linear model by minimizing over $\x$ and $\P$ the objective $\lVert \y - \P\B\x \rVert_2^2$, where $\P$ is an unknown $r$-local permutation.
-For example, consider a simple statistical model where the weight of an individual depends linearly on age and height.
-The vector $\y \in \mathbb{R}^n$ contains the weight of $n=10$ individuals, the matrix $\B \in \mathbb{R}^{n \times d}$, $d=2$ contains the values of the age, height of the individuals.
-The $10$ individuals comprise $5$ males, $5$ females and each record (weight, age, height) is known to belong to a male or a female individual.
-Letting the first (second) block of $5$ rows of $\y,\B$ contain the records of male (female) individuals, the unknown $r$-local permutation, $r=5$, assigns each weight value (row of $\y$) to its corresponding age, height (row of $\B)$.
-Experimental results and comparisons with baseline methods for the linked linear regression problem are given in Section \ref{sec:results}.
+The linked linear regression problem \cite{murray2016probabilistic, lahiri2005regression,han2019statistical}, also called regression analysis with linked data, is to fit a linear model by minimizing over $\x$ and $\P$ the objective $\lVert \y - \P\B\x\rVert_2$, where $\P$ is an $r$-local permutation and $\x$ is the regression vector.
+For example, consider the statistical model where the weight depends linearly on age and height.
+Let $\y \in \mathbb{R}^n$ contain the weights of $n=10$ individuals, 5 males, 5 females.
+Let $\B \in \mathbb{R}^{n \times d}$, with $d=2$ contain the age and height values.
+Each record (weight, age, height) is known to belong to a male or a female individual.
+Letting the first (second) block of 5 rows of $\y,\B$ contain the records of male (female) individuals, the unknown $r$-local permutation, $r=5$, assigns each weight value (row of $\y$) to its corresponding age, height (row of $\B)$.
+Detailed references describing record linkage with blocking are \cite{kim2012regression}, Section 1.1 and \cite{wang2022regression}, Section 2; also, see Fig. \ref{fig:exmplrLcl}.
+Experimental results on real datasets are given in Section \ref{sec:results}.
+Other applications of unlabeled sensing include the pose and correspondence problem \cite{pananjady} and $1$-d unassigned distance geometry \cite{icassp_r_local}.
+In \cite{wang2020target}, the authors apply the unlabeled sensing framework to the sensor network localization problem.
+We also note a recent work that extends the unlabeled sensing theory to multi-channel signals, leading to highly structured unlabeled sensing problems \cite{koka2024shuffled}.
+In \cite{koka2024shuffled}, beyond theoretical analysis of the structured problem, the model is applied to a real-world application in calcium imaging.

-For the pose and correspondence problem \cite{pose_and_correspondence}, the rows of $\mathbf{B} \in \mathbb{R}^{n \times d}$ contain the $d$-dimensional coordinates of the landmark points of an object.
-The object is transformed by an unknown linear transformation $\X^*$ and the rows of $\mathbf{Y} = \P^*\mathbf{B}\X^*$ contain the coordinates of the points of the transformed object.
-Given coordinates $\B,\Y$, the problem is to assign a point in $\B$ to the corresponding point in $\Y$ and estimate the transformation $\X^*$.
-Another application of unlabeled sensing is signal amplitude estimation from binary quantized unlabeled samples \cite{binary_unlabeled_samples}.
-The unknown scalar quantity $x$ is the signal amplitude and the sensing matrix $\B$ is replaced by a threshold function that models bit quantization.
-The image correspondence problem \cite{gumbel_sinkhorn} and the $1$-d unassigned distance geometry problem (uDGP) were recently formulated as unlabeled sensing problems in \cite{icassp_r_local}.